Malaysia Federal Route 281

-Jalan Tun Dr Awang is a major highway in Penang, Malaysia.
+Jalan Tun Dr Awang, Federal Route 281 is a major highway in Penang, Malaysia.
 It was named after Tun Dr Awang Hassan, the former Yang di-Pertua Negeri (Governor) of Penang.

 Route background

 The Kilometre Zero is located at Bulatan Bayan Lepas roundabout in Bayan Lepas.

 At most sections, it was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.